Fairmont Dubai The Palm Near+Far rating: 7.5/10

 Located on the trunk of Palm Jumeirah, with its own stretch of golden beach, ocean views, 10 restaurants and bars, three swimming pools, and some of the most spacious rooms on Palm Jumeirah, it’s no wonder families and sunseekers flock to Fairmont Dubai The Palm.
 Opened in 2012, the hotel is one of the city’s most popular and trusted beach resorts, ensuring a high-quality guest experience, thanks to being under the globally renowned wings of the Fairmont brand – a brand known for its old-world luxury.
 The resort is sprawling, with its Arabesque lobby – scented with beautiful oudy rose – gardens, beachfront, fitness and wellness centre and 391 rooms and suites.
 In recent years, the hotel has become more affordable, thanks to its slightly dated design and the rise in more shiny Palm Jumeirah neighbours, but it still retains its charm and is a failsafe and delightful place to stay.
+That said, the opening of a shiny new Serenity Spa could be the sign of exciting renovations to come.
 Entry-level rooms are an incredibly generous 48 square metres, and all come with balconies, and there are all the five-star facilities you could want, from a huge gym to the spa, sunloungers, poolside service, room service, concierge – you name it.

 Fairmont Dubai The Palm’s location is fantastic – it doesn’t get much better in Dubai.
 It sits on the trunk of the manmade island, easily accessible to the mainland, yet in the emirate’s more affluent, beachy paradise.
 Thanks to being a decade old, it scooped up a tremendous amount of space and land, as the Palm West Beach development and other beach hotels rose around it.
 Guests can step out right onto Palm West Beach – one of the city’s premier dining and leisure destinations, home to many chic beach clubs, coffee shops and breezy beach eateries – and can even walk (or take a short drive) to Nakheel Mall – a chic retail destination and dining hub.
 But best of all, the property is right on the water, with iconic views of Dubai Marina, Bluewaters and Ain Dubai.